aikonbrasil/web/_posts/2021-05-25-wchannel-general.md

 When the impulse response ![c(tau,t)](https://latex.codecogs.com/svg.latex?\;\mathcal{C}(\tau, t)) aims to model  a moving scattererers scenario, it is modeled as a zero-mean complex-valued Gaussian process, the envelope ![c(tau,t)](https://latex.codecogs.com/svg.latex?\;Abs(\mathcal{C}(\tau,t))) is Rayleigh-distributed (<em> Rayleigh fading channel</em>).
 In the event that there are fixed scatterers or signal reflectors in the medium, in addition to randomly moving scatterers, the envelope ![c(tau,t)](https://latex.codecogs.com/svg.latex?\;Abs(\mathcal{C}(\tau, t))) has a Rice distribution (<em> Ricean fading channel</em>).

-It is important to remark that these distribution functions aims to model the envelope of fading signals
+It is important to remark that these distribution functions aims to model the envelope of fading signals.